 The Tribulation (Seven Years)

-After the rapture, God's focus returns to Israel.
-The tribulation fulfills Daniel's 70th week and accomplishes several purposes: judging the world, purifying Israel, and preparing for Christ's kingdom.
+After the rapture, God's attention returns to Israel.
+Dispensationalists identify the tribulation with Daniel’s 70th week—a seven-year period that judges the world, purifies Israel, and sets the stage for Christ's earthly kingdom.

 The Millennium (Literal 1,000 Years)

-Israel is restored to the land, the temple is rebuilt, and the world experiences unprecedented peace and righteousness.
+At Christ’s return He establishes a literal 1,000-year kingdom on earth, centered in Jerusalem.
+He rules from David’s throne; Israel is restored to the land, the temple is rebuilt, and the world enjoys unprecedented peace and righteousness.

 The Eternal State